Incentivized Federated Learning and Unlearning: System Model

 \item Stage II: Users decide which contract item to choose.
-Then, they jointly implement the federated learning algorithm (Scaffold).
+Then, they jointly implement the federated learning algorithm (Scaffold or FedAvg).

 \item Stage III: Users decide whether to revoke data after federated learning.
-We denote a user $i$'s revocation decision as and denote the set of users who revoke their data as $\mathcal{I}_u$.
+We denote a user $i$'s revocation decision as

+and denote the set of users who revoke their data as $\mathcal{I}_u$.
 If a type-$j$ user revokes his data, then he needs to fully return the reward $r_j^L$ to the server.\footnote{If there is no such return policy, every user can first participate to get rewards and then revoke data to reduce costs, resulting in a catastrophic failure of model training collaboration and a huge cost to the server.} We consider that the server will announce users' training losses $\{\ell_i\}_{i\in \mathcal{I}}$ (without specifying users) after federated learning to help users decide whether to revoke data.\footnote{It is not obvious that a strategic server would make such an announcement, but it can be stipulated by regulations for protecting users' right to be forgotten.
 If we do not make this assumption, the problem will be even simpler.
 As we shall see in the analysis in Section \ref{siii}, we just need to replace other users' training losses $\{\ell_k\}_{k\in \mathcal{I}}$ in \eqref{22} with the same expected loss $\mathbb{E}[\ell]$ and solve the problem through a similar approach.} \item Stage IV: The server decides the set of leaving users to retain $\mathcal{I}_r$ and designs the corresponding retention incentives $\left\{r^U_{i}\right\}_{i \in \mathcal{I}_r}$, such that those receiving the retention incentives will choose to stay in the system and those without will leave.\footnote{In this case, $\mathcal{I}_u\backslash\mathcal{I}_r$ is the set of users who finally leave the system, and $\mathcal{I}\backslash(\mathcal{I}_u\backslash\mathcal{I}_r)$ is the set of users who finally stay.} The remaining users and server collectively implement federated unlearning. \end{itemize}